bartvdlee/AIRA/README.md

 The tool assumes you have a LiteLLM instance running on `http://localhost:4000` and have at least one LLM configured on LiteLLM.
 For setting up LiteLLM, please see: https://github.com/BerriAI/litellm

-Important: AIRA can only be used with LLMs that support structured output and JSON mode
+Important: AIRA can only be used with LLMs that support structured output with JSON mode

 The code used for the results (analysis of the outputs) can be found in the analysis-tools branch.